SageHack/hacklair/content/anoninsiders-net-archive.md

 I saved their public archive for safe keeping as it's a record worth keeping for studies or future history research about the Anonymous collective.

-You can download the archive [here](https://github.com/SageHack/anoninsiders/archive/master.zip).
+You can visit the [mirror hosted on CyberGuerrilla](https://anoninsiders.cyberguerrilla.org), [download the archive](https://github.com/SageHack/anoninsiders/archive/master.zip) or visit the [Github repository](https://github.com/SageHack/anoninsiders).